hyperfiddle/datomic-browser/README.md

 This app is an easy way to get a generic web-based support/diagnostics UI for any production Datomic service, with the ability to extend using Clojure to add custom queries, routes, and views.

+This app is **150 LOC** + datomic helpers!
+See: [datomic-browser.cljc](https://github.com/hyperfiddle/datomic-browser/blob/main/src/dustingetz/datomic_browser.cljc)

 We built this as a demonstration of something that is difficult to build in Clojure/Script, but is a straightforward 500 LOC in Electric Clojure, and is now essentially trivialized by "Hyperfiddle".
-Hyperfiddle is an Electric library for building high fidelity enterprise frontends for any service, function or object. https://github.com/hyperfiddle/hyperfiddle
+[Hyperfiddle](https://github.com/hyperfiddle/hyperfiddle) is an Electric library for building high fidelity enterprise frontends for any service, function or object.

 [![20250627_datomic_entity_browser.png](./docs/20250627_datomic_entity_browser.png)](./docs/20250627_datomic_entity_browser.png)